Adi8885/financial-qa-dataset/README.md

 # financial-qa-dataset

-This dataset consiste of Question-Answer_Context Pairs.
-It also consists of metadata for filtering the dataset.
+This dataset consists of Question-Answer_Context Pairs.
+It also consists of metadata for filtering the records.

 ## Repo Structure
 ```